Ice tank – 21 m

-The NRC Ice Tank is an indoor, refrigerated facility that simulates Arctic and northern marine conditions.
+The NRC's ice tank in Ottawa is an indoor, refrigerated facility that simulates Arctic and northern marine conditions.
 The NRC ice laboratory is a versatile ice modelling facility that has been used to study dozens of ice-related problems.
 It is used for many types of studies, including model tests of ice structure interactions using model ice.
 The tank has also been used to investigate the effects of ice scouring seabed material.

 What we offer